'It's not over yet': Artists work to keep Iran's protests in view

 The mural's painter is Rodrigo Pradel, a Chilean immigrant.
 He had no links to Iran or the large protests that erupted there when Amini, a young Kurdish woman, died in police custody last year.
 But it was his friend, Yasi Farazad, who inspired him to bring the movement half a world away to the streets of D.C., after seeing a similar piece in Los Angeles.

 The project was a challenge.
-Unable to participate in the city's official mural program, Yasi had to seek out a site on her own, and finally found one with the help of a friend, part of a building owned by an Iranian American man.
+Unable to participate in the city's official mural program, Farazad had to seek out a site on her own, and finally found one with the help of a friend in a building that was owned by an Iranian American man.
 Pradel painted the mural in under 20 hours.

 The mural shows Amini in the center with the colors of the Iranian flag.
 The lioness is a symbol of strong women in Persian culture.